Risingson/eveeyedocs/docs/ui/bookmarks.md

 # Bookmarks

-Bookmarks are in development.
+*Bookmarks are still in development.*

-You can bookmark systems by clicking them and choose Add Bookmark or Remove Bookmark from the menu.
+At them moment you can bookmark systems by clicking them and choose `Add Bookmark` or `Remove Bookmark` from the menu.

 Currently system you bookmark will only show up in the `DST` tab of [Solarsystem info](https://eveeye.readthedocs.io/en/latest/ui/solarsystem-info/)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU3OTc0ODg4NywtMTY5ODQ0NTUwMF19
+eyJoaXN0b3J5IjpbMTE4MDAzNTE2NiwtMTY5ODQ0NTUwMF19
 -->